 It is a situation that every neurolawyer faces at some point in their career.
 Usually, it occurs in cases involving mild traumatic brain injury where there is little objective evidence of injury.
-However, with alarming frequency it occurs in cases involving moderate to severe brain injury.
+However, with the alarming frequency, it occurs in cases involving moderate to severe brain injury.
 What is it?
 It is the claim by the Defendants that the Plaintiff is either feigning their brain injury altogether or exaggerating the consequences.
-It is important that Plaintiff’s attorney’s anticipate that this defense will be raised at some point and prepare to refute the claim of malingering from the outset of the case.
+It is important that Plaintiff’s attorneys anticipate that this defense will be raised at some point and prepare to refute the claim of malingering from the outset of the case.

 What is Malingering?

 Malingering is an accepted psychiatric diagnosis.
 It is defined by the DSM IV (Diagnostic and Statistical Manual IV) as follows:

 The essential feature of Malingering is the intentional production of false or grossly exaggerated physical or psychological symptoms, motivated by external incentives such as avoiding military duty, avoiding work, obtaining financial compensation, evade in the criminal prosecution, or obtaining drugs….

 Malingering should be strongly suspected if any combination of the following is noted:

 Medicolegal context of presentation (e.g. the person is referred by an attorney to the clinician for examination);

 Marked discrepancy between the person’s claimed distress or disability and the objective findings;

 Lack of co-operation during the diagnostic evaluation and in complying with the prescribed treatment regimen;

 Malingering differs from Factitious Disorder in that the motivation for the symptom production in Malingering is an external incentive, whereas in Factitious Disorder external incentives are absent.